Frequently Asked Questions about AAI's Denali Expeditions

 Upon return from the glacier, climbers will have the option of heading back to Anchorage or staying the night (or even a few nights) in Talkeetna.
 Having dinner and drinks at one of the two local pubs in Talkeetna is a longtime tradition amongst Denali climbers and Alaska Range veterans.
 You will be sorely missed (and be missing out) if you opt for a swift departure.
 There are a number of things to do after your climb to unwind, and if you have the time to stick around we highly recommend a tour of the Park, a boat ride, or a train ride.
 Any lodging or transportation once you are off the mountain is not included as part of the expedition fee.

-Tips to guides are customary and are, of course, appreciated.
+Tips to guides are customary and are, of course, very much appreciated.
 The amount for this varies widely between climbers and this is ultimately a very personal decision.

 18. Will we have to carry group gear on top of our personal equipment?
 How much will my pack weigh?